 Also, as we discovered before, the very concept of dualism itself, which is the idea that opposites are “separate” and “independent” realities is a contradiction and is therefore false, because if opposites were “separate” and “independent” realities from each other, than one would cancel out the other, and there would be only nothingness, which is obviously false.
 That is why all notions of the supposed “separation” and “independence” of the so-called “spiritual world” and the “material world,” of “Heaven” and “Hell,” of “God” and “Satan” are also invalid.
 All is One.
 Opposites are not “separate” from and “independent” of each other, but rather different “sides” of the same One coin.
 This is yet another way we can prove the fact and the truth that Oneness is the only True Reality.
 Therefore all notions of “separateness” and “individual permanence” is an illusion of appearance and nothing more.

-As we also discovered earlier, the only view of reality which does not contradict itself is to say there is no beginning and no end to All, and whether or not our particular universe had a “beginning” or will have an “end” is ultimately irrelevant, because there can never be a “beginning” and an “end” to All because All is simply a whole with the two principles of stasis and change that never began and will never end.
+As we also discovered earlier, the only view of reality which does not contradict itself is to say there is no beginning and no end to All, and whether or not our particular universe had a “beginning” or will have an “end” is ultimately irrelevant, because there can never be a “beginning” and an “end” to the cosmos, or All because as we discovered before, All is simply a whole with the two principles of stasis and change that never began and will never end.
 It is possible our current universe is only one of countless others which have existed over the course of infinity, as stated previously.
 It is also possible our current universe came into existence from only one of countless “big bangs” which may have taken place over the course of infinity, as also stated previously.
-This would make sense since All is indeed cyclical, “breathing” if you will, like a wave of “expansion” with a “big bang,” and “contraction” with a “big crunch,” without beginning and without end, because there is no beginning and no end to All and its Oneness.
+This would make sense since the cosmos, All is indeed cyclical, “breathing” if you will, like a wave of “expansion” with a “big bang,” and “contraction” with a “big crunch,” without beginning and without end, because there is no beginning and no end to All and its Oneness.
 Again, whether or not our universe had a “beginning” or will have an “end” is ultimately irrelevant, and is a distraction from the fact of the self-contradictory, unsound logic of the cosmological argument to begin with.
 Getting suckered in to putting out all kinds of distracting fires during a debate with a Christian apologist by attempting to cite yet more scientific evidence and theories about the origins of the universe to “prove” one’s point when it is not necessary to do so is to play their game and is a complete waste of time.
 Apologists count on atheists doing this.
 All anyone has to do is simply prove the fundamental logical contradiction of the cosmological argument and move on.
 No scientific evidence or information whatsoever is required to prove this point.